Step 1 - Backup your data

 --psqldir "<path>" |

-Example with minimum command line options, which assumes that the database is running remotely and with default port/login credentials:
+Example with absolute minimum command line options, which assumes that the database is running locally and with default port/login credentials:

 SET CSSPASSWORD=CastAIP